badj/cypress-cucumber-poc/README.md

 - **Severity:** Low
 - **Impact:** Video from the test run is not embedded in the test results report due to failed video capture during the Firefox test run.
 - **Additional Details:**
-  - Test run succeeds but unable to generate / process the video recording(s).
+  - Test run succeeds, but is unable to generate/process the video recording(s).
   - Following error printed in console at the end of the test run, during video recording processing:
 ```javascript
 Warning: We failed capturing this video.